MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 The results here are quite surprising, first of all, the compiled version of the function both in Torch and JAX are very close to what TensorFrost achieves here, which I actually didn't expect, in some cases they even win, like ~1000 particles.
 But they still scale slightly worse than the TensorFrost version of the same code curiously.
 Do they employ some staged reduction here?
 TensorFrost doesn't actually fuse these operations 100% optimally here, the final generated kernel does 1 thread per each resulting component of the force.
 Ideally you'd do a single loop for all components, as they easily fit in the registers, and you remove a lot of wasted computations.
 This is the `explicit loop` version of the same calculations.
 The code looks like this:

-Of course, something like Taichi would actually win here against everyone, but its not our comparison target as you can't write the simulation in vectorized tensor form there, and likely after I implement automatic groupshared cache generation the performance gap might go to 0, or become better, tho I suspect probably not without some really advanced heuristics.

 ```py
 Fi = tf.buffer([N, 3], tf.float32)